jontek2/A-better-print_start-macro/README.md

 **:warning: This is still in BETA :warning:**

 This documents aitom to help you to get a better, simple and powerful print_start macro for your Voron printer.
-With this macro you will be able to pass variables (print temps, chamber temps, filament type) to your print_start macro.
-By doing so you will be able to automatically heatsoak and customize your printers behaviour based upon what material you're printing,
+With this macro you will be able to pass variables (print temps and chamber temps) to your print_start macro.
+By doing so you will be able to automatically heatsoak and customize your printers behaviour.

 Each command has a comment next to it explaining what it does.
 Make sure to read through the macro and get an understanding of what it does.